 top of page

-Juneau teachers stage mock walkout during school board meeting, reject arbitration announcement
+Juneau teachers reject district’s arbitration plans, stage mock walkout on school board

-Threat by about 70 educators comes after nine months of talks fail to reach new contract agreement
+Threat by about 70 educators comes as disputes remain unresolved after nine months of contract negotiations; educators say they’re not yet ready to strike

 Juneau Independent